 These generally also have the most customizable options in terms of either having walk mode, an adjustable upper cuff, and more micro-adjustment buckles.

 As I mentioned earlier, it's a real case-by-case basis figuring out what the best flex is for you specifically.
-This answer would need to take into consideration your height, weight, where you ski (link to the east/west coast article), as well as other specifics.
+This answer would need to take into consideration your height, weight, where you ski, as well as other specifics.
 Some people with knee or ankle issues prefer a lower flex than someone of the same height/weight/skill level without a knee or ankle issue would need.

 There are also some boots that have special features such as an adjustable flex, which would be great for those who are looking to advance more in the next season or two but, as for now, are still getting their feet under them in the sport.

-Overall, the correct flex can be a very hard thing to figure out on your own.
-The best option if you are still feeling unsure by the end of this article on what the correct flex would be for you is to check in with a Ski Expert here on Curated.
+No matter how many or few days of skiing you get per year, it's important to have a ski boot that's perfect for you, and the correct flex can be a very hard thing to figure out on your own.
+The best option, if you are still feeling unsure about the correct flex by the end of this article, would be for you to check in with a Ski Expert here on Curated.
 Before chatting with an expert, you will fill out a questionnaire asking many specifics that are relevant to determining the best flex for you.
 You will then be connected to a real person who can take any other info into account (an old ankle injury, for example) and make a recommendation based on the whole picture.
-Shopping for ski boots can be stressful, but it doesn’t have to be!
 We look forward to helping you find your perfect boot!